viviandotdev/ObsidianVault/+ Encounters/Books/The Courage to be Disliked by Ichiro Kishimi Fumitake Koga.md

 - Anger is fabricated, it is created to fulfill a goal of yours
 - For example when you get anger and shout at a waitress your goal is to make the waitress fail small, it is a tool we use to achieve a goal

+Anger is just a way of communication
+It is took to help you reach goal
+Communication is possible without using angler
+We can convey our thoughts and intentions and be accepted without the need of anger There are more effective communication tools than anger Language of logic
+Do not convince your self you are right
+In order to be right the other party must be wrong
+I don’t believe in being right
+What is Life tasks Adler psychology
+Self reliant
+And can fit into society

 **Motive**:
 <!-- What motivated you to read this book? -->